Skip to Content

 Texas

-Central Texas has various pegmatites and stream beds worth exploring to find coveted blue topaz specimens, particularly around Mason County.
-Llano County also has its fair share of pegmatite and exposures where enthusiasts, apart from blue topaz, can also find zircon specimens.
+Central Texas has a variety of pegmatites and stream beds worth exploring for prized blue topaz specimens, particularly in Mason County.
+Llano County also has its fair share of pegmatite and exposures where enthusiasts can find zircons in addition to blue topaz.

-When it comes to Mason County, its west ranches host various pegmatite locations where both blue and colorless topaz specimens can be found, however; you have to pay a small fee to collect them, but it is worth the experience, especially since you can also find black tourmaline here as well.
+Mason County’s west ranches are home to several pegmatite locations where both blue and colorless topaz specimens can be found; you must pay a small fee to collect them, but the experience is worthwhile, especially since black tourmaline can also be found there.

-The area around Streeter is also fantastic to explore to find blue or colorless topaz specimens.
-Don’t hesitate to visit the towns of Mason or Grit and go to the Seaquest Ranch, Lindsay Ranch, or Bar M Ranch to find blue topaz specimens!
+The area surrounding Streeter is also ideal for exploring blue or colorless topaz specimens.
+Don’t miss out on visiting Mason or Grit and the Seaquest Ranch, Lindsay Ranch, or Bar M Ranch for blue topaz specimens!

 TIP: For a complete rockhounding guide in Texas, check out this article.